insideout10/wordlift-docs/docs/analysis.rst

 The menu lets you add four different `widgets <key-concepts.html#widget>`_ to your blog post. `widgets <key-concepts.html#widget>`_ provide a rich visual presentation of the entities populating the post and help readers find more relevant contents.

 .. note::
-	As the blog grows and entities are created and mentioned, the widgets update their content without intervention from the editor.
+	As the site grows with new articles, new entities are created and contents are annotated, the graphical widgets automatically reflect the changes **without requiring any intervention from the editor**.
+This brings fresh new updates on your contents.

 The four `widgets <key-concepts.html#widget>`_ are:

 * **Chord**
-		|	Visualizes the relationships between all entities starting from the entities mentioned in the post.
+		|	Visualizes the relationships between all entities starting from entities mentioned in the post.

 * **Timeline**
-		|	Displays a navigable list of ordered *Event* entities mentioned in the post.
+		|	Displays a navigable list of ordered entities of type *Event* mentioned in the post.

 * **GeoMap**
-		|	Displays *Place* entities on a map.
+		|	Displays all entities of type *Place* mentioned in the post on a map.

 * **Navigator**
-		|	Provides content recommendations by presenting relevant **internal** website links (links to other blognposts on the same website).
+		|	Provides content recommendations by presenting relevant **internal** website links (links to other blog posts on the same website).

 Each widget has a corresponding shortcode; review the `widget shortcodes page <shortcodes.html#widget-shortcodes>`_ for more information on how this works.